blevine/keycloak-graphql/README.md

 ### Viewing/downloading the GraphQL schema
 To view the Keycloak GraphQL schema, point your browser at http://localhost:8080/realms/your-realm-name/graphql/graphiql.
 Click the Download... button to download the schema.

+### Testing queries from the command-line
+GraphiQL is probably the best way to test out your queries.
+If you want to test your queries from the command-line, a shell script is provide at ./scripts/graphql_test.sh.

+Run `graphql_test.sh username password realm_name full_path_to_query.json`.

+You'll need to have 'curl' and 'jq' installed.

 ## Some interesting queries.
 Note: All queries except 'currentUser' must be enclosed in a realm field.
 You can indicate a specific realm by adding